PerformanceEstimation/PEPit/docs/source/quickstart.rst

 `blog post
 <https://francisbach.com/computer-aided-analyses/>`_.

-The PEP-it implementation is in line with the framework as exposed in [3,4] and follow-up works (for which proper references are provided in the example files).
+The PEPit implementation is in line with the framework as exposed in [3,4] and follow-up works (for which proper references are provided in the example files).
 A gentle introduction to the toolbox is provided in [1].

-When to use PEP-it?
+When to use PEPit?
 -------------------

 The general purpose of the toolbox is to help the researchers producing worst-case guarantees